Four Seasons Restaurant: Pool Room and Grill Room

 The Pool and the Grill are discrete 60 by 90 ft rooms, designed as column-free spaces measuring 20 ft high.
 As a result, the Seagram Building's engineers had to modify the tower's superstructure to transfer structural loads from the building's upper floors.
 The spaces contain design features similar to those in the Seagram Building's lobby, with travertine walls and floors; cement ceilings with gray-glass mosaic tiles; and bronze engaged piers.
 Carpets were attached to the floors using Velcro strips.

 The ceilings consist of gridded off-white aluminum panels, laid in a pattern resembling a coffered ceiling; these panels contained recessed lighting.
 The Pool and the Grill have glass curtain walls with bronze mullions and a bronze railing.
 The windows had metal curtains designed by Marie Nichols.
 Air from hidden ventilating ducts caused the curtains to ripple; the direction and intensity of the ripples changed depending on the season.
 Johnson had suggested the installation of the curtains, but the rippling effects were an unintended consequence.

 The Pool Room is centered around a 20 by 20 ft white marble pool.
 Four large planters at the corners of the Pool's marble pool held fig trees.
 Both the pool and the planters were placed there upon Pahlmann's suggestion.
 The northern and western walls are glass curtain walls, while the southern wall is faced in walnut with rawhide panels, containing openings to the kitchen and restaurant corridor.
 On the eastern side of the Pool, a staircase connects to a mezzanine on a podium slightly above the main floor.
 Above the gray-rawhide base of the podium, a bronze railing and movable walnut partition separates the mezzanine and main Pool Room.
 The northern wall is a glass curtain wall while the eastern and southern walls had carpet panels.
 The floor in both spaces had a carpet designed like a grid.

 The Grill Room, originally the Bar Room, has a lounge in its northwest corner and a bar at its southwest corner.
-It has a similar glass curtain wall on its western and southern walls, as well as French walnut walls on the north and east.
+It has a similar glass curtain wall on its western and southern walls, and French walnut walls on the north and east.
 The bar area had an ebonized walnut floor, separated from the dining area by a laminated-glass partition.
-Additionally, the lounge area was separated from the main Grill by a walnut desk.
+The lounge area was separated from the main Grill by a walnut desk.
 The two private dining rooms are on a balcony raised above the main Grill, accessed by separate staircases and separated from the main Grill via walnut paneled doors.
 The smaller private room on the south and the larger room on the north are separated by a doorway with walnut sliding doors.
 The ceiling is similar to the main restaurant ceiling, with a black finish and irregularly scattered "punched holes" for lighting fixtures.